Notice to eBay Auction Sellers (et al.)

 sure it was used as the model for one of the crystal polar bears Lladró

-addition to also developing models that were unique and sui generis
+addition to developing models that were unique and sui generis

-to each brand, also recycled some models among multiple of its brands.
+to each brand, also recycled some models among others of its brands.

 What this all means for values is something the market will just have to